 Create a clear path for employee growth opportunities

-One way to keep employees engaged in their role is to ensure that they understand their role and see a company’s path forward.
+One way to keep employees engaged in their roles is to ensure that they see a company’s path forward.
 At Top Workplaces, this includes investing in professional developing, facilitating mentorships, and promoting from within.
 It’s also key to improving the hiring process.

-Employees value companies invested in their personal development and – not surprisingly – employees are more likely to stick around when they believe the company wants to invest in them rather than hire new talent with the necessary skills.
-According to LinkedIn, 94% of employees report they would “stay at a company longer if it invested in their career.”
+Employees value companies that are invested in their personal development, and — not surprisingly — employees are likelier to stick around when they believe the company wants to invest in them rather than hire new talent with the necessary skills.
+According to LinkedIn, 94 percent of employees report they would “stay at a company longer if it invested in their career.”

 Professional development is an emphasis at Tutton Insurance, a multi-year winner Top Workplaces winner.
 “Not all companies like ours will encourage or pay for an industry designation,” said Katy Portfolio, Executive Vice President and Controller.
 “Our president, Bill Tutton, feels like the best strategy for us to differentiate ourselves from others in the industry is to be more knowledgeable.
 He will pay for the education.
 He’ll pay for the designation.
-So, when we show up with the designation behind our name, it does give some credence to us being a little better than our competitors.”
+So, when we show up with the designation behind our name, it gives credence to us being a little better than our competitors.”

 Skill development improves employee performance, so it’s essential to make employees aware of internal growth opportunities.
-It shows your investment in the team and helps promote internal recruitment and retention by providing employees a concrete example of how they can progress their careers at the organization.
+It shows your investment in the team and helps promote internal recruitment and retention by providing employees with concrete examples of how they can progress their careers at the organization.
 And when employees see a path for growth, the company gains employee retention benefits.

 Compensate and recognize employees for their work